LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-notes.md

   addressed
   TODO: unclear that syntheticness relates to trail length at all, and synthetic bugs are the only option here -- there is no corpus of documented GT bugs in the wild anywhere.
 Indeed, most type errors never even make it into code repositories.
 Note that we are the first to evaluate blame in this setting.

-chrdimo: There is no exisitng catalogue of bugs in gradually typed programs.
-Furthermore, most type-level bugs do not survive after decent tsting and thus do not make it to code repos.
+chrdimo: There is no existing catalogue of bugs in gradually typed programs.
+Furthermore, most type-level bugs do not survive after decent testing and thus do not make it to code repos.
 There are a few anecdotes from the literature but they are mostly artificial.
-Hence, since we need a large number of buggy scenarions for a meaningful study, a synthetic approach is the only way forward.
-In addtion, with our mutation we can tune the set of scenarios to get a diverse set of bugs.
+Hence, since we need a large number of buggy scenarios for a meaningful study, a synthetic approach is the only way forward.
+In addition, with our mutation we can tune the set of scenarios to get a diverse set of bugs.

 While the study is mostly well done, it only considers two blame assignment strategies.